Rhodes Boyson: Early career

-Called up towards the end of the Second World War, Boyson served with the Royal Navy, based in India at the time of Independence, and from his late-20s, he was a Methodist lay preacher.
+Called up towards the end of the Second World War, Boyson served with the Royal Navy, based in India at the time of Independence, and from his late 20s, he was a Methodist lay preacher.

 He became a teacher in 1950, and later a head teacher, first at Lea Bank Secondary Modern School in Cloughfold, Rossendale (1955–61), then at Robert Montefiore Secondary School, Stepney, London (1961–66), and finally from 1967 to 1974 at Highbury Grove School, a new all-boys' comprehensive in Islington, North London, of which he was the founding head teacher; in this capacity, and subsequently as an MP, he was outspoken in support of the retention of corporal punishment in British schools.
 He opposed what he perceived to be lax discipline, both in modern education and in the wider society, and at Highbury Grove he introduced an unfashionably traditional regime, with strictly enforced uniforms, caning for misbehaviour, and a house system.
-He claimed in his book that this proved so popular with local parents that the school was consistently oversubscribed.
+He said that this proved so popular with local parents that the school was consistently oversubscribed.

-From 1957 to 1961 Boyson was a Labour councillor in Haslingden, where his father was at that time a Labour alderman and had been a trade union secretary.
+From 1957 to 1961, Boyson was a Labour councillor in Haslingden, where his father was at that time a Labour alderman and had been a trade union secretary.
 His father was a cotton spinner, and had been imprisoned as a conscientious objector in the First World War.

 Boyson left the Labour Party in 1964, joining the Conservative Party three years later.
 He later wrote:

 My own move to Conservative party membership arose from the effect of my research into the cotton industry and the Manchester school of liberal economic philosophy.
 Here was a body of men who believed that a free enterprise economy was not only efficient but brought moral growth to all men.
 The employer risked his capital on his judgement and must care for his workers as part of his stock in trade, and the workers would be enabled to become prosperous and through their own industry, thrift and moral courage could establish their own business enterprises and their personal independence to the advantage of themselves, their families and society.
 Cobden had a moral view of society and believed that free enterprise would not only bring prosperity but social harmony at home and peace abroad within a system of universal free trade.

-In 1977 he was co-author (with Brian Cox) of one of the series of Black Papers on education, criticising many aspects of the comprehensive schools system.
+In 1977, he was co-author (with Brian Cox) of one of the series of Black Papers on education, criticising many aspects of the comprehensive schools system.

-Boyson was a severe critic of what he regarded as the influence of "mindless sociologists" who produced "mush which has corrupted the national character", noting in 1978 that; "it has not gone unnoticed that crime has increased parallel with the number of social workers".
+Boyson was a severe critic of what he regarded as the influence of "mindless sociologists" who produced "mush which has corrupted the national character", noting in 1978 that "it has not gone unnoticed that crime has increased parallel with the number of social workers".
 The Daily Mirror responded with an editorial comment "that crime has also increased parallel with speeches from Dr. Boyson".

 He served as chairman of the National Council for Educational Standards.